prokod/gradle-crossbuild-scala/README.md

   > **_NOTE:_** Look under ~/.m2/repository/... to assert the end result is the one you have wished for.<br/>

 ### <a name="basic_plugin_configuration"></a>cross building - basic plugin configuration
+#### applying the plugin
-1. Applying the plugin and using its DSL
+1. Apply the plugin and use the provided DSL.
+For example:

     ```groovy
     archivesBaseName = 'lib'